HenriMertens/Credential_Sprayer/README.md

 ## Disclaimer

 This script is intended for educational purposes only.
-Use it responsibly and ensure you have permission to automate login processes on websites.
-Unauthorized use of this script may violate terms of service of the websites being tested.
+Use it at your own risk, the author is in no way responsible for your actions.